 Animal Foundation & Pet Pantry of Wisconsin (Oneida)

 This pet pantry in Oneida is dedicated to providing dog food for low-income folks and their Wisconsin pets.
 As stated on Animal Foundation & Pet Pantry of Wisconsin’s website, “No one should have to choose between feeding themselves or their beloved pet.
 Our vision is to keep pets at home with their families.”
-You can fill out an application for pet food assistance here.
-To get more info regarding the location and pantry dates, click here.
+To get more info regarding the location and pantry dates, you can call here.

 Dodge County Humane Society (Juneau)